polterguy/hyper-ide/helpers/help-files/02 - Introduction to Hyper IDE.md

 ### Settings

 Hyper IDE comes with 57 themes out of the box.
 These are for the most parts themes that are distributed with CodeMirror, and allows you to change the background color, font size, etc, of your CodeMirror editor.
-In addition there are several skins in Hyper IDE.
+In addition Hyper IDE will use your default Phosphorus Five skin, which allows you to change its Micro skin by changing the skin that your Phosphorus Five installation is using by default.
 These skins are skins from Micro, and can be found in the `/modules/micro/media/skins/` folder, and you can probably easily figure out how to create your own skin and/or theme if you're not happy with the default ones.
 You can access the settings by clicking the _"cog"_ in your toolbar.
 Below is a video demonstrating how these different settings works.

 https://www.youtube.com/watch?v=SLNkQm9HC2s